What Is Government Contract Factoring and How Does It Work?

 Benefits of Factoring for Government Invoices

 altLINE’s government invoice factoring is a great way to unlock funds by covering delayed customer payments.
-Check out how factoring government receivables can help you access cash when needed:
+Below are some examples of how factoring government receivables can help you access cash when needed:

 Get Your Invoices Paid in Days, Not Months